equalframework/equal-doc/docs/usage/models/entities.md

 ## Getters methods

+By convention, **getter methods** (`getSomething()`) are always declared with **`public` scope**.
+These are the **only methods that may be accessed from outside the class** by external code, other than the internal calls made by the ORM (i.e., the `ObjectManager`).

+This convention ensures a clear and controlled interface for exposing object data, while maintaining strict encapsulation of internal logic and behaviors.

 | **NAME**         | **DESCRIPTION**                                              |
 | ---------------- | ------------------------------------------------------------ |
 | getName()        | Get Model readable name.                                     |